Mount Sloan (BC) - Northeast Ridge, September 2008

 Hiking up Ault Creek Valley forest road.
 We witnessed two vehicles and a small trailer parked alongside the road.
 What would one possibly want to tow with a trailer up here?
 Hmm?
 We encountered a fair amount of knee-high brush hiking through the forest here, but this would prove to be nothing compared to the route we took on descent.
 As the craggy ridge began to loom closer, Eli's pace seemed to slow somewhat.
 We stopped to rest at a large platform just before where the ridge transitions to 3rd and 4-class rock.
 Eli wasn't feeling well and didn't feel up for the climb.
 Glancing upwards, I noticed a party of two approaching a prominent tower above.
 By the time I turned my attention back to Eli, he was already fast asleep.

 Hesitant to solo the route, I decided to just "check out" the lower ridge and return.
-Leaving everything behind, including my camera, I descended from the platform and traversed left into a large, slabby gully.
+Leaving my backpack behind, I descended from the platform and traversed left into a large, slabby gully.
 Despite its steep appearance, the rock here made for easy, but enjoyable scrambling.
 Reaching my turn-around point within minutes, I figured there'd be no harm in going a bit farther and I set my sights on the next target.
 I avoided a steep wall by traversing left and rounding a small arete.
 A short 4th-class descent brought me to a large, sandy gully.
 Following footsteps up loose ground, I exited the gully at right and scrambled up more 3rd and 4th-class rock finishing with a short, but steep pitch to regain the crest.
 Suddenly finding myself atop the first tower where I spied the twosome from earlier, I was surprised how little time it took me to get here.
 Looking up the ridge, I could see the other party now nearing the final summit tower.
 "Ok, ok...I'll just go to the next tower and then stop."
 An exposed finger traverse on the horizontal ridge crest led to a section of "sidewalk in the sky" after which I descended a ramp on the east side of the crest.
 Traversing left across a small amphitheater, I climbed back up a short gully to gain a spur that led back up to the ridge.
 A long pitch of blocky 3rd-class rock then brought me to the top of the second tower.
 The party ahead hooted and hollered at me from the summit.
 By this point the temptation was just too much to resist, and besides, I was having too much fun.
 I'd have a hard time forgiving myself if I turned back now.

 Down-climbing steep rock from the second tower, I traversed left across another small amphitheater, crossed over another arete and continued traversing left across a talus funnel below a large snow patch directly beneath the summit.
 Scrambling up rock on the left side of a small watercourse flowing from the snow patch, I zigzagged up steep ledges on 4th and low-5th rock.
 A final scramble on blocky rock saw me to a large, flat platform on the summit.
 The other party was nowhere to be seen, and I just assumed they had descended the standard route.
 I scrambled over to a nearby highpoint to get a better westward view.
 Wow!
-And no camera either...argh!
-The vast Lillooet Icefield and broad Bridge River Valley with the Dickson Range (second photo from top) on the opposite side of the valley really gives a sense of the scale of these mountains.
+The vast Lillooet Icefield and broad Bridge River Valley with the Dickson Range on the opposite side of the valley really gives a sense of the scale of these mountains.
 I could identify a few odd peaks listed in McLane's Alpine Select - Sampson, Vayu, Thiassi.
 There's enough here to keep me occupied for years to come!

 Worried that Eli might be concerned about my whereabouts, I allowed myself all of five minutes on the summit.
 Retracing my route back to the ledges, I noticed the twosome traversing above the snow patch.
 We exchanged a few words before making haste back across the loose talus funnel.
 I made it back to the top of the first tower in good time and yelled down to Eli.
 Having just awoken, I think he thought I was still on my way up.
 The climb took me less than two hours round-trip from where Eli was resting.
 Following the ridge back into forest, we easily identified a faded strip of flagging which we blindly assumed would lead us back down to the trail exiting from of Ault Lake.
 This wasn't the same way we went up, but figured it'd make for a faster descent.
 Following pink, blue and yellow flagging, we raced down the thick brush, confident that we'd just stumble onto the trail.
 Yet, when I glimpsed Downton Lake looking down from the top of the ravine I knew we'd taken a wrong turn somewhere.